Ozi-cheri/Tic-tac-toe/README.md

 # Tic Tac Toe Game
 The **Tic Tac Toe** game website is a website for parents and children who wants to relax or have fun with game.
-Some people think that games are made only for children, but Hey!
-It is for everybody.
 It is a responsive  an interactive game that can be viewed on any device.

 ![image of the game in different view form](assets/images/screenshot7.png)